wttech/gradle-aem-plugin/README.md

 #### Making changes to repository

-To make some changes in repository on AEM instance use `nodes` namespace in `aem.sync`
+To make some changes in repository on AEM instance use `repository` namespace in `aem.sync`

 ```kotlin
 aem {